Professor Daniel Hermens | UniSC | University of the Sunshine Coast, Queensland, Australia

 Profile

-Professor Daniel Hermens is Acting Director at UniSC’s Thompson Institute, a world-class hub for mental health research, education and clinical services.
+Professor Daniel Hermens is Deputy Director at UniSC’s Thompson Institute, a world-class hub for mental health research, education and clinical services.

 Daniel is a cognitive psychophysiologist with a keen interest in the biological aspects of psychology.